 Note: An entity submitting an application should provide, in Appendix C, under "Other Attachments Form," of its application, information addressing the eligibility requirements described in this section.
 An applicant must provide, in its application, sufficient supporting data or other information to allow the Department to determine whether the applicant has met the eligibility requirements.
-Note that in order to address the statutory eligibility requirement above, applicants must provide data that demonstrate a change.
-In other words, applicants must provide data for at least two points in time when addressing this requirement in Appendix C of their applications.
-If the Department determines that an applicant has provided insufficient information in its application, the applicant will not have an opportunity to provide additional information.
+Note that, to address the statutory eligibility requirements in paragraphs (a)(1) or (2), and (b), applicants must provide data that demonstrate a change due to the work of the applicant with an LEA or schools.
+In other words, applicants must provide data for at least two definitive points in time when addressing this requirement in Appendix C of their applications.
+For further guidance, please refer to the definition of 'student achievement'' in this notice, and the question and answer Webinar for FY 2016 i3 Scale-up and Validation Applications.
+Additionally, information on the statutory eligibility requirements can be found on the i3 Web site at http://innovation.ed.gov/whatwe-do/innovation/investing-in-innovation-i3/ .
+If the Department determines that an applicant provided insufficient information in its application, the applicant will not have an opportunity to provide additional information.